 And that cooling effect is something you can benefit from by inhaling the oil or applying it to the skin (this guide shows you how to use peppermint specifically for hot flashes).

 Aside from hot flashes, peppermint’s anti-inflammatory effects are also excellent for reducing the severity of menstrual cramps.

-Since up to 50 percent of women experience menstrual cramping during the early phases of menopause, this makes peppermint oil a must-have.
+Since up to 50 percent of women experience menstrual cramping during perimenopause, this makes peppermint oil a must-have.

 And if all that isn’t enough…peppermint oil is also one of the best natural remedies for another common menopause symptom: headaches.